FannyPouyet/mAOD/README.md

 	3 .
 For each population, I have the name of the 10 individuals studied in Pouyet et al., 2018 (files named: 1000G_${pop}names.txt
 	4. I used bedtools intersect to get the 13,385,820 SNPs from Pouyet et al., 2018 that are within strictMask and transorm them in 1 based coordinates : 1000GPAN.position.strict_mask_1based

-# I used the following commandline in a bash script to get pi per sites:
+# Get pi per sites:

 #!/bin/bash